ctp-eos/ctp-eos/README.md

 *Linux-based Operating System for Creative & Secure Use*

-* Based on Arch Linux with Qubes-like VM isolation
+* Based on Linux with Qubes-like VM isolation
 * Hardened security with postquantum cryptographic goals
 * Developer tools for metaphysical science simulation
 * Supports modular tiling window managers and AI-aided shell scripting